Word: Text Basics

 7. Click the Paste command on the Home tab.
 You can also press Ctrl+V on your keyboard.

-8. paste command clipboard
+8. Paste command

 9. The text will appear.

-10. text will appear
+10. Copied text results

 To cut and paste text: